Understanding Public Service Announcements

 Examples of Public Service Announcements

 The most well-known and controversial PSAs of the last decade have been designed by the Truth Initiative with its "truth" campaign.
-Their guerrilla-style ads and controversial street demonstrations have cut through the clutter to create a powerful message about the dangers of smoking.
+Their guerilla-style ads and controversial street demonstrations have cut through the clutter to create a powerful message about the dangers of smoking.
 Truth advertisements are intended to be shocking, often using the "sledgehammer" approach to facts, but hitting people over the head with information that cannot be ignored.

 Thousands of PSAs have been developed over the years, and some messages have stood the test of time, even if the style and content is a little dated.
 Here are five that stand out:

 - I Learned It From Watching You: A dad comes into his teen son's bedroom and starts interrogating him about the drugs that he's found.
 At first, the teen is reluctant to tell him where he got the idea from.
 It seems like he's covering for his friends.
 Then, the bombshell comes out: "I learned it from watching you"—a harsh reminder that adults who use drugs influence their kids' behavior.

 - Don't Die of Ignorance: AIDS is an epidemic that has gripped the world with fear.
 In the 1980s, the PSAs surrounding the disease grew scarier and more shocking as its impact began to take hold.
 Perhaps the greatest example of these was from the U.K. Titled "Don't Die of Ignorance," the enormous gravestone sent shivers down everyone's spines.